How life was difficult for World War Two evacuees

-I was about five years old when I was evacuated in the first wave of the evacuations, without my mother to Littleborough, between Rochdale and Smallbridge in Lancashire.
+I was about five years old when I was evacuated in the first wave of the evacuations.
+It was without my mother to Littleborough, between Rochdale and Smallbridge in Lancashire.
 I can't remember leaving home or the train journey; my first recollection was being in some kind of hall which had iron beds all along each wall.
 Families who were to foster us evacuees were allowed to choose, and I was lucky enough to be chosen by an extremely nice couple who had a daughter of my age.
 So although I did feel extremely shy and out of place in my new home, I soon overcame these problems.
 Everyone was really nice and quite a lot of entertainment was laid on for us evacuees, usually in Rochdale Town Hall.
 A much enjoyed treat was being taken to a parkland swimming pool by pony and trap.
 On a bus trip, the driver purposely bounced us into the air by driving at speed over a humpback bridge, making everyone laugh.
 I do know, though, that many evacuees were not as lucky.

 I attended the nearby old-fashioned school house where about 15 children of all ages were taught by one teacher and in one room.
 Writing was on framed slate using the slate equivalent of a pencil.
 A damp cloth removed anything written which was most economical.